 Oxfam is helping to improve the lives of people in rural Papua New Guinea.

 Amongst the country’s towering mountains, deep valleys and tropical forests lie a multitude of communities all with their own languages, cultures and histories.
-Rural PNG is home to 80% of the population, yet these families have seen few benefits from the country’s thriving gas and oil industry due to corruption across political, legal and state institutions.
+Rural Papua New Guinea is home to 80% of the population, yet these families have seen few benefits from the country’s thriving gas and oil industry due to corruption across political, legal and state institutions.

-These forces combined with challenging physical geography and poor infrastructure, such as roading, have stunted economic development in these areas.
+These barriers combined with challenging physical geography and poor infrastructure, such as roads, have stunted economic development in these rural areas.
 This makes it hard for locals to sustainably engage in anything more than subsistence farming as often transporting their crops to the larger, lucrative markets in the cities is unaffordable.
 Unsurprisingly, income inequality in PNG is the highest in the Asia Pacific region.
-Growth-fuelled inflation is causing further imbalances, meaning basic items are now out of reach for rural farmers.
+Growth-fuelled inflation is causing further imbalances, meaning basic items are often too expensive for rural farmers.

 - Capital: Port Moresby

 - Population: 7,027,332 (2018)